KrishnaVaishnav98/perpetual-wilderness-2782/README.md

 ## Usage
 The application allows users to:

-1.View a list of teachers
+1. View a list of teachers
-2.View a list of teachers
+2. View a list of teachers
-3.View the details of a specific teacher/student 4.Submit Assignment
+3. View the details of a specific teacher/student
+4. Submit Assignment
-5.Change password
+5. Change password
-6.View all submitted assignments(for admin and teachers only)
+6. View all submitted assignments(for admin and teachers only)

 ![Announcement](/SchoolSync/src/Images/picture5.png)

+## Login credentials:

+1. As an admin: [ UserId: admin | Password: admin ]
+2. As a teacher: [ UserId: 123Student | Password: 123 ]
+3. As a student:[ UserId: 123Teacher | Password: 123 ]